Sess254/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that removes c and C from input
+Write a script that reverse its input